capablemonkey/strangemind/README.md

 Let's win this.

+We use the Common Lisp style guide: http://lisp-lang.org/style-guide/

 ## Getting started

 The `main.lisp` file loads the provided tournament code in mastermind.lisp and plays a sample simple game.